hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

 Used to completely remove an element from normal flow, and place it using offsets from the edges of a containing block.

 Here we give our middle paragraph a `position` value of `absolute`, and the same `top` and `left` properties as before.

+--- FIXED POSITIONING ---
+Fixed positioning removes our element from document flow in the same way as absolute positioning.
+However, instead of the offsets being applied from the container, they are applied from the viewport.
+As the item remains fixed in relation to the viewport we can create effects such as a menu which remains fixed as the page scrolls beneath it.

+In this example, our HTML is three paragraphs of text, in order that we can cause the page to scroll, and a box to which we will give `position: fixed`.

+--- STICKY POSITIONING ---